alelopes/PT-EN-Translator/README.md

 | [reports](https://github.com/alelopes/PT-EN-Translator/) | Contains the pdf of any report or publication created from this project. |
 | [notebooks](https://github.com/alelopes/PT-EN-Translator/) | Examples on how to generate and use our project. |

+## Training on your own data

+If you are going to train using our model or use our testing corpora, It is important to deduplicate your data with testing set provided by us.
+Also, we think it is suitable to run MinHash LSH algorithm to discard any sentence with > 0.7 Jaccard Similarity with any testing word.
+We have code for this in para_gt_dataset and an example in the Notebooks.

 ## Results